Week A

 • More diagnostic testing providing immediate feedback

 We are living in a world where access to digital technology as an aid to learning is becoming more and more important, as are digital competency, literacy and safety, in the world beyond school, for which we want to prepare our students as fully as possible.
 Appropriate, and safe, use of technology will allow students to get the most from our rich curriculum.
-Furthermore, in recent years, there has been a significant increase in quality online educational resources, and during periods of remote working during the Covid-19 pandemic, we have taken much advantage of these and are keen to continue in a blended classroom.
+Furthermore, in recent years, there has been a significant increase in quality online educational resources, and during periods of remote working during the Covid-19 pandemic, we have taken advantage of these and are keen to continue in a blended classroom.

 Access to digital technology in the classroom will encourage engagement, collaboration, leadership and enquiry skills which will promote learning and progression.
 Furthermore, good access to technology at home can have a positive impact on a young person's educational achievements; it often motivates them to do school work by providing more interesting and engaging ways to learn.
 Student work is often better presented, so their self-esteem grows, and they can explore subjects that interest them in their own time.

 Using technology in a seamless and ubiquitous way in school will help prepare our students for the lifelong adaptability and learning habits they will need to thrive in the modern world.
-Understanding how technology work in society and gaining subject-specific skills to work with it will equip students to be able to participate fully in the global challenges of the 21st century.
+Understanding how technology works in society and gaining subject-specific skills to work with it will equip students to be able to participate fully in the global challenges of the 21st century.

 The Department for Education Digital Technology National Strategy document is available to view/download below.

-An International Education Census Report by Cambridge University (2018) found that nearly half of students surveyed from across the world, used a computer in the classroom.
+An International Education Census Report by Cambridge University (2018) found that nearly half of students surveyed from across the world used a computer in the classroom.
 The report concluded that 'technology improves learning when there is a diversity of teaching practises in place'.
 At Highdown we will be adopting a blended approach to teaching and learning, using technology when appropriate to support learning.
 The report continues that technology can improve learning where 'there are many opportunities for learning through using technology - for example, deliberate practice, tutorials and problem-solving examples'.
 It also concludes that 'technology can also be valuable in helping students to work together'.

 The National Governance Association [NGA] highlighted the potential impacts of EdTech in a webinar in October 2022.
 They cited the importance of developing a curriculum for the future with EdTech having the power to amplify experiences in education.
-This can be through enabling greater independence in learning, improved pedagogy and inclusivity, more flexile approaches to learning and teaching, greater potential for capturing modelling of concepts which enable students to pause, rewind and repeat, improved assessments through quizzing tools enabling quick feedback, and greater opportunities for collaborations within and between schools.
-The NGA also recognised the value in developing digital citizens who question online content, communicate appropriately online and understands importance of data privacy.
+This can be through enabling greater independence in learning, improved pedagogy and inclusivity, more flexible approaches to learning and teaching, greater potential for capturing modelling of concepts which enable students to pause, rewind and repeat, improved assessments through quizzing tools enabling quick feedback, and greater opportunities for collaborations within and between schools.
+The NGA also recognised the value in developing digital citizens who question online content, communicate appropriately online and understand the importance of data privacy.

 Significance of technology in the local employment market: